Pickled Chanterelles Recipe

 Clean the chanterelles by brushing away the dirt and lightly scraping the base.
 If there’s a lot of dirt on the mushrooms, don’t be afraid to rinse them under cold water.
 The mushrooms will absorb some of the water, but that sure is better than having gritty mushrooms later.
 Pat the mushrooms dry and tear them by hand into large pieces (see photo).

-Bring a large pot of water to a boil, add the mushroom to the pot and let boil for 1 minute, then remove from heat.
+Bring a large pot of water to a boil, add the mushroom to the pot, and let boil for 1 minute, then remove from heat.
 With a slotted spoon, scoop the mushrooms into a colander.
 It’s important to scoop them up and not pour them directly into the colander, as there may be excess dirt at the bottom of the pot – and you want to leave them there.
-Run cold water over the mushroom until they are tepid.
-Squeeze out excess water from the mushroom and let them drain on the colander.
+Run cold water over the mushrooms until they are tepid.
+Squeeze out excess water from the mushrooms and let them drain on the colander.

 In another pot, pour in just a tiny bit of the olive oil, add the garlic and shallots, and cook, stirring constantly, over medium heat until the shallots are translucent.
 Don’t let them pick up any color, turn the heat down a bit if they begin to turn brown.
 Add the pepper, coriander, raisins, vinegar, olive oil, and salt.
 Stir to blend and bring to a simmer.